Why Your Drag-and-Drop Site Might Be Costing You More Than a Designer

 Lately, I’ve been seeing a trend that’s worth a warning.
 With the rise of AI-generated builds and drag-and-drop everything, the barrier to entry has vanished, but so has the quality control.

-I recently looked at traffic reports for a few municipal tourism teams that had moved to AI-deployed builds.
+I recently looked at traffic reports for a municipal tourism team that had moved to an AI-deployed website.
 Their traffic didn't just dip; it was some of the worst I’ve ever seen.
-To put it in perspective, some of my boutique artist portfolio sites, built by a human, were out-pacing entire regions in clicks and had lower bounce rates.
+To put it in perspective, some of my small boutique artist portfolio sites were outpacing an entire region in clicks and had a lower bounce rate.

 I often coach entrepreneurs who come to me saying they have no business coming in.
-We’ll go through the motions, redesign for conversion, and then the DIY itch kicks in.
+We’ll spend hours defining a strategy, which often leads to a redesign of the site to improve lead conversion.
+Then, after all the hard work and confirmation that they love it, instead of moving to marketing, they use the idle time to keep changing their websites.
 On occasion, a client might say, "I liked how I did it better," and then revert the design and accessibility changes on the site.
 It’s painful to watch because those are the businesses that end up not ranking organically for anything other than their business name (News flash, if you only rank for your business name, you don't have good SEO.
 If you don't even rank for your business name, something is seriously wrong with your site).
-They continue to struggle for leads while their expertise remains hidden behind a site that doesn't load correctly or feels like a mismatch for their talent.
+They continue to struggle to generate leads while their expertise remains hidden behind a site that either doesn't load correctly or feels like a mismatch for their talent.
 And yes, those same clients do wonder what went wrong and don't consider themselves the culprit.

-Your website is your first look, your digital handshake.
+Your website is your first look.
 Whether you’re a therapist, an astrologer, or running a fishing charter, people need to trust you.
 If they see a site that looks or feels like spam, they won't choose you.
 It really doesn't matter how good you are at what you do; if the expectation is to attract leads online, your site needs to look professional.
 It’s about having a cohesive brand that lets your expertise speak for itself.

-Experienced professionals don't just think about what the end product looks like; we think about how people will navigate the site, what content makes sense to read in succession.
-I ensure every website I build is designed to meet WCAG 2.2 (Web Content Accessibility Guidelines) AA standards (AAA where possible).
+Experienced professionals don't just think about what the end product looks like; we think about how people will navigate the site and what content makes sense to read in sequence.
+I ensure every website I build meets WCAG 2.2 (Web Content Accessibility Guidelines) AA standards (AAA where possible).
 I guide my DIY clients through marketing exercises to ensure the site fits their target audience and to share what I've learned over the years about the WHY we do and the WHY we don't in building a great marketing tool.

 If you're currently in the DIY trenches, take ten minutes to do a quick site review:

-2. Second, check your colour contrast and font choices.
-If your text is "pretty" but hard to read, or if your font is too close to your background text, you are losing leads.
+Second, check your colour contrast and font choices.
+If your text is pretty but hard to read, or if your font is too close to your background text, you are losing leads.

-4. Finally, go to an incognito browser and type in your site URL.
+Finally, go to an incognito browser and type in your site URL.
 How fast did it load?
 Just because you can have a full-length video or image background in every content section doesn't mean you should.
-Customers accessing (Or trying to) your site on data may leave before the site fully loads.
+Customers visiting (or trying to) your site using data may leave before the site fully loads.

-I’ve found that the best middle ground is using a platform like WIX Studio.
-It enables a professional build that is more cost-effective than a traditional WordPress or Shopify site, with a Content Mode editor.
+If you've got a small budget, I've found that the best middle ground is using a platform like WIX Studio (Yes, this is different from a WIX AI or WIX editor site).
+It enables a professional build that is more cost-effective than a traditional WordPress or Shopify site, and has a content mode editor.
 You get the keys to the kingdom to update your own photos and text, but the professional architecture stays intact, so you don't accidentally break your own lead-gen.

 At the end of the day, you can absolutely do it yourself.
 But if your site is a complete mismatch to your expertise, you’re working twice as hard for half the results.